logaretm/vee-validate/docs/guide/html5-validation.md

 And it would still work, The `ValidationProvider` can tell which HTML attributes on `input` elements that can be used as the rules source, allowing you to make much better and accessible forms with reduced verbosity.

-The rules can be **"inferred"** from native HTML inputs are called **"Inferred Rules"**, which you can review in the [rules API reference](../api/rules.md).

 :::tip Heads Up!
+  This only works for **native HTML inputs**, those **"Inferred Rules"** can be reviewed in the [rules API reference](../api/rules.md).
+:::

 If you provide both `rules` prop and inferred rules at the same time they will be merged together, and if the same rules exist in both spots the `rules` prop ones will take precedence and override the inferred ones.
-:::

 ## Disabling inferred rules